Mirantis/mke-docs/content/docs/configuration/sevice-node-deployment/restrict-service-deploy-to-kube-workers.md

 ---

-By default, MKE clusters use [Kubernetes taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to prevent user workloads from deploying to MKE manager or MSR nodes.
+By default, MKE clusters use [Kubernetes taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to prevent user workloads from deploying to MKE manager nodes.

 {{< callout type="note" >}}